PlanetX-Labs/planetx-labs.github.io/docs/faq/faqs.md

 ### What exactly is a DASSET Data Hub?

-A DASSET Data Hub is a small box that contains hard disk drives (HDD) that store your data.
-It connects to your home network so you can access your data remotely.
+A DASSET Data Hub is a Network-Attached Storage (NAS) device that connects to your home or business network to store your data.
+It contains one or more Hard Disk Drives (HDDs) or Solid-State Drives (SSDs) that can hold much more data than your typical computer.
+By having your data stored on a DASSET Data Hub, you can have access to all of your personal or business data from your computer or mobile device without having to store it in a public cloud.

 ### How is a DASSET Data Hub different from a NAS?